icweb/skills/README.md

 sudo chmod -R 777 storage
 ```

-If you choose to seed the database, you can log into the application with the following credentials
+If you chose to seed the database, you can log into the application with the following credentials
 ```
 Username: admin@admin.com
 Password: secret